alexander-digett/digett/src/pages/insights/facebook-vs-google-debate-old-school-leverage-them-both-work-you.md

 title: 'The Facebook vs. Google Debate Is Old School: Leverage Them Both to Work for You '
 templateKey: blog-post
 date: 2013-09-17T19:42:30.000Z
+category:
-category: Marketing, SEM and SEO, Strategy
+  -Marketing, SEM and SEO, Strategy
 alias: facebook-vs-google-debate-old-school-leverage-them-both-work-you
 summary: >
  During my first month in the "real world" of marketing one of the first questions that came to mind after reading numerous rivalry-esque comparisons between Facebook’s Ads and Google AdWords was, “Why not use both in different ways?”